Dharani9381/prompt-templates/README.md

 - Include domain-specific prompt templates.
 - Add evaluation examples and benchmarking.
 - Expand the collection of real-world prompts.

-👩‍💻 Author

-Rodda Dharani

-LESSON 2: CLOSED-ENDED PROMPTS:
+📖 LESSON 2: CLOSED-ENDED PROMPTS:

 AIM: To Know & Implement What Is A Closed Ended Prompt
 Theory: A closed-ended prompt is a type of prompt designed to elicit a specific, limited, and usually factual response from an AI model.
 It restricts the range of possible answers by asking for predefined